-Flexor Hallucis Longus Pain
+Flexor Hallucis Longus

 Read More >

 Repetitive heel raises (pointe work), especially in the early years of life, can lead to an additional bony growth on the talus bone.
 This is referred to as a “Stieda process“.

 The formation of an extra bone at the back of the ankle is known as an Os Trigonum.
 During the teenage years, the talus bone should complete its formation, but in 7-14% of people, it does not complete this process leaving an additional piece of bone in the back of the ankle joint.
 This can then be pinched in a demi-pointe or point position, causing Dancer’s heel pain.

-A Physical Therapy appointment will include clinical tests such as a posterior ankle impingement test to establish a clinical diagnosis.
-This involves the patient lying on their front with their knee bent to 90º.
+The Posterior Ankle Impingement test involves the patient lying on their front with their knee bent to 90º.
 The foot is placed into terminal plantarflexion; pain provocation is a sign of a positive test.

-A simple lateral view x-ray can be very helpful for diagnosing a Stieda process or an Os Trigonum, and it is much more cost-effective than an MRI.
+A simple lateral view X-ray can be very helpful for diagnosing a Stieda process or an Os Trigonum, and it is much more cost-effective than an MRI.

 Physical Therapy is the most effective form of treatment for Dancers Heel.
 Exercise Modification is often recommended, including reducing the amount of time on demi-pointe and pointe work to help reduce pain and inflammation.

-Strengthening and stretching exercises, initially with a band and progressing into weight-bearing are excellent at strengthening the ankle joint and reducing the amount of load that goes through the joint.
+Strengthening and stretching exercises, initially with a band and progressing into weight-bearing, are excellent at strengthening the ankle joint and reducing the amount of load that goes through the joint.

-Custom Insoles may be recommended to address any biomechanical issues.
-Excess foot movement when walking could be contributing to the irritation of your heel pain and insoles help to address this.
+Poor foot control when walking can contribute to the irritation of your heel pain, and insoles help to address this.

 Surgery is usually an arthroscopic removal of the extra bone formation.
 It may be followed by 1-2 weeks in a boot and 4-6 weeks of Physical Therapy.

-This is not medical advice and we recommend a consultation with a medical professional such as James McCormack to achieve a diagnosis.
-He offers Online Physiotherapy Appointments for £45.
+This is not medical advice, and we recommend a consultation with a medical professional such as James McCormack to achieve a diagnosis.
+He offers Online Physiotherapy Appointments weekly.

 Do Dancers get heel spurs?